A removability theorem for Sobolev functions and detour sets: Constructions and Examples

 \subsubsection{The Sierpi\'nski gasket}

-We recall the constriction of the Sierpi\'nski gasket from the Introduction.
-Let $K_0$ be an equilateral triangle of sidelength $1$, and subdivide it into $4$ equilateral triangles of sidelength $1/2$, with disjoint interiors.
-Let $K_1$ be $K_0$ with the open middle triangle removed, so $K_1$ is the union of $3$ closed equilateral triangles of sidelength $1/2$.
-In the $m$-th step the set $K_m\subset K_{m-1}$ is obtained by subdividing each of the $3^{m-1}$ triangles of $K_{m-1}$ into $4$ equilateral triangles of sidelength $1/2^m$, and removing the middle triangles.
-The set $K\coloneqq \bigcap_{m=1}^\infty K_m$ is the \textit{Sierpi\'nski gasket}.
+We recall the construction of the Sierpi\'nski gasket from the Introduction.
+Let $K_0$ be an equilateral triangle of sidelength $1$, and subdivide it into four equilateral triangles of sidelength $1/2$, with disjoint interiors.
+Let $K_1$ be $K_0$ with the open middle triangle removed, so $K_1$ is the union of three closed equilateral triangles of sidelength $1/2$.
+In the $m$-th step the set $K_m\subset K_{m-1}$ is obtained by subdividing each of the $3^{m-1}$ triangles of $K_{m-1}$ into four equilateral triangles of sidelength $1/2^m$, and removing the middle triangles.
+The set $K\coloneqq \bigcap_{m=1}^\infty K_m$ is the {Sierpi\'nski gasket}.

 By Proposition \ref{Example Construction} we see that $K$ has the detour property.
 Furthermore, all bounded components of $\R^2 \setminus K$ are equilateral triangles, which are uniform H\"older domains.
-The unbounded component is also a H\"older domain.
+The unbounded component is also a H\"older domain (in the sense of Definition \ref{Main Holder Detour}).
 Thus, $K$ is a H\"older detour set.
 By Theorem \ref{Intro main theorem}, $K$ is $W^{1,p}$-removable for $p>2$.